sh4090/Process-Automation/README.md

 I created a set of functions encapsulated in a new open-source R package to perform the entire data collection and cleaning workflow (LINK).

+##### Process Automation:
-Process Automation: Once set up, the system automates data extraction and analysis, requiring minimal human intervention, only the input of company names, allowing for near real-time updates when companies file new documents.
+Once set up, the system automates data extraction and analysis, requiring minimal human intervention, only the input of company names, allowing for near real-time updates when companies file new documents.

 For my case, I tried to recreate the work I had done for my internship and the code extracted that same information in under 50 seconds, a 99.9% reduction in the time it took me to do it manually.

-Data Cleansing & Standardization: The system automatically standardizes company names, deals with variations (e.g., Ltd, LLC) to ensure high match accuracy, and cleans retrieved data for easily analysable output later on.
+##### Data Cleansing & Standardization:
+The system automatically standardizes company names, deals with variations (e.g., Ltd, LLC) to ensure high match accuracy, and cleans retrieved data for easily analysable output later on.

-REST API Wrangling: The system efficiently interacts with external data sources through REST APIs, ensuring smooth retrieval and integration of data.
+##### REST API Wrangling:
+The system efficiently interacts with external data sources through REST APIs, ensuring smooth retrieval and integration of data.

+##### Text Processing:
-Text Processing: The project uses advanced text processing techniques to analyze and categorize unstructured data
+The project uses advanced text processing techniques to analyze and categorize unstructured data.

-Google Sheets Integration: All retrieved data is logged into pre-structured Google Sheets, enabling easy review and collaboration across teams.
+##### Google Sheets Integration:
+All retrieved data is logged into pre-structured Google Sheets, enabling easy review and collaboration across teams.

 ## If I had to develop this project further, I would …
 Add more conditions to the extraction of certain information.
 It seems that data from older companies is labeled